stephwongwt/stephwongwt.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I like learning new stuff, and exploring new tech and gadgets.
-So I became a jack of all trades and a master of none.
+I'm always excited to learn about new technologies and gadgets, which has led me to explore a variety of roles and skills over the years.

-##### I originally started off as a multimedia developer
+##### My Journey

-Kicking off with [ActionScript](https://en.wikipedia.org/wiki/ActionScript), [Adobe Creative Suite](https://en.wikipedia.org/wiki/Adobe_Creative_Suite), [Autodesk Maya](https://www.autodesk.com/sg/products/maya/overview) and [Blender](https://www.blender.org/).
-Ah, the **_Flash_** of nostalgia.
-Together with PHP and HTML+CSS+JS.
+I began my career as a multimedia developer, working with tools like ActionScript, Adobe Creative Suite, and web technologies such as PHP, HTML, CSS, and JavaScript.

-##### Then I did a [mid-career switch](https://www.digipen.edu.sg/showcase/news/from-web-administrator-to-embedded-software-engineer) and learnt embedded development
+##### A Career Shift

-I learnt C/C++, RTOS, and worked on embedded systems using [mBed OS](https://os.mbed.com/mbed-os/).
-Working with communication protocols like ModBus, Bluetooth and WiFi.
-In the mean time I also learnt a bit of machine learning using Python, Jupyter and Tableau.
-And doubled as a scrum master for a year.
+I later made the switch to embedded systems, where I learned C/C++ and RTOS.
+I also worked with communication protocols like ModBus, Bluetooth, and Wi-Fi.

-##### After 3 years in embedded, I was posted to work on a full stack project
+##### Full-Stack Adventures

-Getting my hands into [Next.js](https://nextjs.org/), TypeScript, ReactJs, ExpressJs and even some Unity.
-Tasked with UI/UX as well, I picked up [Figma](https://www.figma.com/) and [ExcaliDraw](https://excalidraw.com/) for ideation and planning.
-And for the rest of the stack, I skimmed off the top of Redis, Docker, Azure, Kubernetes and Keycloak.
+My next project was in full-stack development, where I created a dashboard using Next.js, TypeScript, React, ExpressJs and Unity.
+Working with technologies like Redis, Docker, Azure, Kubernetes, and Keycloak.

-##### On the side, through the years
+##### Always Learning

-I also took on courses with providers like [GovTech Digital Academy](https://www.thedigitalacademy.tech.gov.sg/), [Secure Code Warrior](https://www.securecodewarrior.com/), [NUS-ISS](https://www.iss.nus.edu.sg/), [NTU ACE](https://www.ntu.edu.sg/business/ugadmission/undergraduate-programmes/nbs-academy-for-career-excellence) and [SANS Institute](https://www.sans.org/).
-With them, I learnt more in depth on things like OOP (using Java), System Architecting, Agile Project Management using Scrum and Web App Penetration Testing.
+In addition to hands-on work, I’ve taken courses in areas like object-oriented programming, system architecture, agile project management, and web app security through places like GovTech, NUS-ISS, and the SANS Institute.

-##### When I end my day
+##### Outside of Work

-I enjoy playing video games, board games, reading, and occasionally, exploring the real world.
-Occasionally, I also come back to this site and fill it with things I've learnt in the wild wild web.
+When I'm not coding, I also enjoy playing video games, board games, reading, and exploring new countries and cultures.